neomutt/neomutt.github.io/_dev/roadmap/event-sidebar.md

 Achieving this would mean that a developer could then create a new panel without having to change large amounts of core code.

-An independent panel would need to be able to dynamicaly define its own:
+An independent panel would need to be able to dynamically define its own:

 - **Config**: This is already possible
 - **Colours**: More work is required to encapsulate the colours